RoliSoft/WSL-Distribution-Switcher/README.md

 * __`pacman` fails with `could not change the root directory (Function not implemented)`__

-This happens because WSL does not support `chroot()` at this time.
+This happens because WSL did not support `chroot()` before build 14936, and you are running one of them.
 A workaround for this issue, albeit not a clean solution, is to mock the `chroot()` function.

 To compile a library with a no-op `chroot()`, run: